khalilbadreddine/Apple-15-CLone-React/README.md

 ## 📝 License
    - This project is licensed under the MIT License - see the LICENSE.md file for details.
 Enjoy building! 🎉

--You can copy this directly for your README.
-Thank you for your patience, and let me know if you need any more adjustments!